-To set a password on boot, activate the BIOS utility, then select Security from the categories listed at the top of the screen.
-Find Password on boot: and use the <F5> and <F6> keys to enable this feature.
+To set a password on boot, activate the BIOS utility, then select Security from the categories listed on the left of the screen.
+Find Password on boot: and use the touchscreen to enter a password and enable this feature.

 SECURING YOUR COMPUTER